Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Experiments: Mask-Free Text Removal

 \subsection{Dataset}

 Mask-free text removal aims to remove text written in an input manga image in a natural manner.
 No segmentation mask for the text regions is provided at inference time.

+Quantitative metrics such as PSNR, SSIM, and LPIPS require a text-free ground-truth image paired with each input.
+However, no publicly available manga text-removal dataset provides such pairs while satisfying the copyright and reproducibility criteria detailed in supplementary Sec.~\ref{sec:evaluation_scope}.
+We therefore construct controlled synthetic pairs from Manga109s.

-Using the Manga109s dataset~\cite{multimedia_aizawa_2020,mtap_matsui_2017}, we constructed 3,204 pairs of input manga images with text and ground-truth manga images without text as follows.
+Specifically, we constructed 3,204 pairs of input manga images with text and ground-truth manga images without text as follows.
 First, we used the text annotations in Manga109s to extract the largest rectangular crop without annotated text regions from each two-page manga spread.
 However, Manga109s also contains unannotated text such as handwritten text, so some cropped images could still include text.
 We therefore manually inspected the crops and removed those that still contained text.
 The resulting 3,204 cropped images were used as the ground-truth text-free manga images, and the corresponding input images with text were created by rendering text on top of them.
 The rendered text content was randomly sampled from the text annotations originally present in the corresponding two-page spread before cropping.
 The font was randomly selected from 24 fonts that looked natural for manga images.
+Because the text is rendered synthetically, its exact pixel mask is known.
+All text-region PSNR and SSIM values use this ground-truth rendering mask, rather than a mask estimated by SickZil-Machine or any other segmentation model; the evaluation is therefore independent of segmentation quality.

+Although this construction does not fully reproduce real manga text, including handwritten effects, complex speech balloons, highly stylized fonts, and text printed over screentones, it provides exact paired ground truth and text-region masks.
+Given the absence of suitable real paired data, we believe that this is a practical choice for fair and quantitative comparison.